csimpson62003/CPSC_495/README.md

-# Face-Swapping Diffusion Model
+# Image Inpainting with Diffusion Models

-A PyTorch implementation of a face-swapping model using diffusion models.
+A PyTorch implementation of an image inpainting model using denoising diffusion probabilistic models (DDPM).
+The model learns to fill in missing or masked regions of images by training on the CelebA face dataset.

 ## Quick Start for Google Colab